 To qualify for service on the Board of Directors, individual Members will:

-Support and individually exercise the responsibilities and duties set forth in the Articles of Incorporation and Bylaws
+Support and individually exercise the responsibilities and duties set forth in the Articles of Incorporation and Bylaws.

-Maintain a strong interest in the mission and work of the Corporation; utilize individual skills to serve and enhance the work of the Corporation; speak positively about the Corporation; and act as an advocate for the Corporation with its asset management and fundraising sources
+Maintain a strong interest in the mission and work of the Corporation and utilize individual skills to serve and enhance the work of the Corporation.

+Speak positively about the Corporation; and act as an advocate for the Corporation with its asset management and fundraising sources.

-Attend and be well-prepared for all Board and Committee meetings; serve on at least one standing committee; engage appropriately and helpfully in deliberations and keep them confidential; and support majority decisions once made
+Attend and be well-prepared for all Board and Committee meetings; serve on at least one standing committee; engage appropriately and helpfully in deliberations and keep all such deliberations confidential; and support majority decisions once made.

-Participate in Board orientation and other educational sessions
+Participate in Board orientation and other educational sessions.

-Contribute annually to and support fund-raising and other projects of the Corporation
+Contribute annually to and support fund-raising and other projects of the Corporation.

-Cultivate donors, solicit funds for the Corporation, and assist in fundraising by undertaking special assignments as would be helpful and appropriate; and recommend potential candidates to serve on the Board
+Cultivate donors, solicit funds for the Corporation, and assist in fundraising in ways that would be helpful and appropriate; and recommend potential candidates to serve on the Board.

-Maintain objectivity, ensure legal and ethical integrity; maintain accountability and a sense of fairness, along with a sense of humor
+Maintain objectivity, ensure legal and ethical integrity; maintain accountability and a sense of fairness, along with a sense of humor.

-Avoid personal and/or professional conflicts of interest and disclose all potential conflicts, pursuant to the Corporation’s Conflict of Interest Policy
+Avoid personal and/or professional conflicts of interest and disclose all potential conflicts, pursuant to the Corporation’s Conflict of Interest Policy.

 Read and understand the Corporation’s financial statements, audit report and Form 990, and help the Board fulfill its fiduciary responsibilities.

+Ethical Conduct of Board Members

+No Director shall receive, directly or indirectly, any salary, compensation or emolument from the Corporation or be interested, directly or indirectly, in any contract or other business transaction with the Corporation, unless the facts of such transaction are fully disclosed to the Board of Directors and such action is authorized by majority vote of the Directors.
+Any member of the Board of Directors must abstain from voting on any action in which he/she may have an interest.

+No Director of the Corporation shall use his/her position on the Board of Directors to encourage, recommend, or otherwise influence the Board of Directors, the Corporation, or any officer thereof to enter into any contract or affiliation from which directly or indirectly, any such Director would derive any salary, compensation, or other emolument.

+No Director of the Corporation shall use his/her position on the Board of Directors to fraudulently influence, coerce, manipulate, or mislead an auditor engaged in the performance of an audit for the purpose of rendering the financial statements materially misleading.
+Further, no part of the net earnings of the Corporation shall inure to the benefit of, or be distributed to, its directors or officers, except that the Corporation shall be authorized and empowered to pay reasonable compensation to such persons for services rendered.